Heineken Star Player

 Lexus GS: NFC-Enabled Print Ad in WIRED

 A print ad sits inside WIRED, but it behaves like a link.
-Hold an NFC-enabled phone to the page and a Lexus GS demo opens on your device, without scanning a code or typing a URL.
+Hold an NFC-enabled phone (NFC is short for near-field communication) to the page and a Lexus GS demo opens on your device, without scanning a code or typing a URL.

 Brands like Mercedes Benz, Reporters Without Borders, Volkswagen etc have all been working hard to create clutter breaking and engaging print ads.